i2Nav-WHU/Wheel-INS/README.md

 # Wheel-INS: A Wheel-mounted MEMS IMU-based Dead Reckoning System
 <a href="https://github.com/i2Nav-WHU/Wheel-INS"><img src="https://img.shields.io/badge/Linux-FCC624?logo=linux&logoColor=black" /></a> <a href="https://github.com/i2Nav-WHU/Wheel-INS"><img src="https://img.shields.io/badge/Windows-0078D6?st&logo=windows&logoColor=white" /></a>

-Unlike the conventional odometer-aided inertial navigation system (ODO/INS) where the IMU is always placed either on the vehicle body or in the coach, in Wheel-INS, the IMU is mounted on the wheel of the ground vehicle.
-There are two major advanatges by doing so: 1) the wheel velocity can be obtained by the Wheel-IMU thus replace the traditional odometer (or wheel encoder); 2) the rotation modulation can be leveraged to mitigate the error accumulation of INS.
+IMU drifts quickly with time!
+Well...It's true, but what if we mount it on the wheel❓ In Wheel-INS, the IMU is mounted on the wheel of the ground vehicle.
+There are two major advantages of doing so: 1) the wheel velocity can be obtained by the Wheel-IMU thus replace the traditional odometer (or wheel encoder); 2) the rotation modulation can be leveraged to mitigate the error accumulation of INS.
 Particularly, the wheel velocity calculated by the gyroscope outputs and the wheel radius is treated as an external observation with non-holonomic constraint (NHC) to fuse with INS through an extended Kalman filter (EKF).

 ## :boom:News:boom:
 :tada::tada: Oct.
 2023 A completely new version of the code supporting both Linux and Windows is released!